-Note: Ensure that motor shaft is free to spin, and is not tied to any mechanical linkage.
+Note: Ideally, it is desired that motor shaft is free to spin, and is not tied to any mechanical linkage.

 4. Power on the drive.
 Clear all faults, and enable the drive.
 From the Commutation Settings dialog, click on Auto Phasing, to bring up the Commutation Auto-Phasing dialog.